-5.4.2.2.1 IPLV.IP Interpolation.
-If the units cannot run at any of the 75%, 50% or 25% load points within a tolerance of $\pm 2\%$ but is capable of running at load above and below the rating Percent Load of 75%, 50% or 25% interpolation of the test points shall be used to determine the rating efficiency using the condenser entering condition listed in Table 6.
-The same condenser temperature shall be used for both interpolation points.
+5.4.3.2.1 IPLV.IP Interpolation.
+If the units cannot run at any of the 75%, 50% or 25% load points within a tolerance of $\pm 2\%$ but is capable of running at load above and below the rating Percent Load of 75%, 50% or 25% interpolation of the test points shall be used to determine the rating efficiency using the Condenser entering condition listed in Table 6.
+The same Condenser temperature shall be used for both interpolation points.
 The capacity point closest to the desired rating load point shall be used.

-Note: In the 2020 version of AHRI Standard 550/590 (I-P), the part-load rating condenser temperatures have been fixed at the 100%, 75%, 50% and 25% load values shown in Table 6.
-In the 2018 and prior versions of the AHRI Standard 550/590 (I-P) the condenser temperature was a function of the actual load and required iteration if the capacity measured was not what was assumed to get the condenser temperature for the test.
-This change does not impact the units that can run at the 75%, 50%, and 25% load conditions; however, for interpolating ratings the condenser temperature is now fixed at the 75%, 50% and 25% load rating points.
-As a result, two tests at different loads above and below the rating point at the same condenser temperature are required.
-For example, if the unit is an air cooled chiller and the rating for 75% load is being determined, but the unit can only run at 80% Percent Load and 60% load, then the unit can be run at the 80% and 60% load at 80.0 °F ambient temperature.
+Note: In the 2020 and later versions of AHRI Standard 550/590 (I-P), the part-load rating Condenser temperatures have been fixed at the 100%, 75%, 50% and 25% load values shown in Table 6.
+In the 2018 and prior versions of the AHRI Standard 550/590 (I-P) the Condenser temperature was a function of the actual load and required iteration if the Capacity measured was not what was assumed to get the Condenser temperature for the test.
+This change does not impact the units that can run at the 75%, 50%, and 25% load conditions; however, for interpolating ratings the Condenser temperature is now fixed at the 75%, 50% and 25% load rating points.
+Two tests are run at different loads above and below the rating point at the same Condenser temperature.
+For example, if the unit is an air-cooled chiller and the rating for 75% load is being determined, but the unit can only run at 80% Percent Load and 60% load, then the unit can be run at the 80% and 60% load at 80.0 °F ambient temperature.
 Figure 2 also shows the difference between the AHRI Standard 550/590 (I-P)-2020 and the prior version of AHRI Standard 550/590 (I-P) for this example air cooled 75% rating point.